epoberezkin/poberezkin.com/posts/2020-04-29-why-use-advanced-haskell-types.md

 orgMembers (Org _ ms) = ms
 ```

-Please note that in this case we made types belonging to our custom-made kind `AType` instances of typeclass `Acc`, rather than account types.
+Please note that in this case we made types belonging to our custom-made kind `AType` instances of type-class `Acc`, rather than account types.
 We can neither extend data family `Account a` nor type class `Acc` without extending our kind `AType`.

 We still need to create an existential wrapper type to put users and orgs in the same list: